joseph0x45/express-app-skeleton/README.md

 That's it for the folders

+This is a basic node express app template to get you started fast with everything you need to create a fully fledged express api, from the files, to the folder and even to the deployment on Heroku.

 # Deploy to heroku
 I added everything you need to deploy your app to heroku, all you need to do is either use the CLI
 ```bash